 Some wedding dress codes may even ask that you wear black, like black and white only events.

 Luckily, black is a hue that works well in both formal and casual events.
+Check your wedding invitation for any notes on guest attire!

 While weddings will typically happen during the spring and fall months, they can happen any time.
 The weather is another factor you will need to consider when you are selecting a wedding outfit.

+Whether you’re wearing black to a wedding or another color, you’ll have to consider the temperature.
 If the wedding will occur during the late fall and winter months, you may want to lean towards wearing long sleeves to stay warm.
 You can wear even a sweater.

 However, if the wedding is happening during the spring or summer, short sleeves or thin fabric may be the best way to go.
 Otherwise, you run the risk of overheating during a long ceremony.